 The box contains moderator, thread protector and instructions.

-The Jet-Z is made of steel so it is incredibly durable.
-Ase have built it to withstand military grade abuse.
+Ase have built it to withstand military grade abuse -That Steel is very durable.
 The only thing you need to watch out for is rust.
 When you finish using the moderator, let it cool and remove it from the rifle.
 When you get it home give it a good spray of penetrating oil inside and out (Ase recommend WD40 in the literature).

 The Jet-Z comes with a barrel thread protector which you would be wise to use as it helps protect the thread and the barrel crown (important for accuracy).
 Luckily Mik from Dolphin had already made me a thread protector which is indistinguishable from the barrel when done up.
 It is quite amazing!